techleadershub/dynamic-forms/README.md

 Each survey session is stored as `data/sessions/{session_id}.json`.
 This acts as both the short-term chat memory and the audit log for admins.

+## Deployment to Railway

+This project is configured for deployment on [Railway](https://railway.app).
+See [RAILWAY_DEPLOYMENT.md](./RAILWAY_DEPLOYMENT.md) for detailed deployment instructions.

+**Quick Start:**
+1. Deploy backend service from `backend/` directory
+2. Deploy frontend service from `frontend/` directory
+3. Set environment variables (see deployment guide)
+4. Connect frontend to backend URL

+The project includes:
+- `backend/Procfile` and `backend/railway.json` for backend deployment
+- `frontend/railway.json` for frontend deployment
+- Automatic PORT detection (Railway sets `$PORT`)